Type-safe bitwise operations - TL;DR

 use attribute

-is left out for readability.
+is also left out for readability.

 Supported language versions